You are here

-ECT* originated from the combined efforts of the European scientific community of nuclear physicists and the scientific Institutions of the Autonomous Province of Trento (P.A.T.) to set up a European theory centre, according to the recommendations of the "community meeting" of October 1992, held at Orsay (France).
-The scientific community discussed the idea of founding a European Centre for around two years, also by means of ad-hoc meetings and referendums in specialised magazines (Nuclear Physics News), through which the goals of the Centre were defined with care, together with the human and financial resources necessary for its running.
+ECT* originated from the combined efforts of the European scientific community of nuclear physicists, the nuclear physics group of the physics department of Trento University lead by Prof. Renzo Leonardi, and the scientific Institutions of the Autonomous Province of Trento (P.A.T.) to set up a European nuclear theory centre, according to the recommendations of the "community meeting" of October 1992, held at Orsay (France).
+The scientific community discussed the idea of founding a European Centre on nuclear physics for around two years, also by means of ad-hoc meetings and referendums in specialised magazines (Nuclear Physics News), through which the goals of the Centre were carefully identified, together with the human and financial resources necessary for its running.

 The project progressed as set out below: